T1D Plus - testing

 Spiral’s contribution

-Our Spiral Project Lead for T1D+ is Gosia Costar
+Our Spiral Product Owner for T1D Plus is Gosia Costar